Oakington: Amenities

 Oakington has only one pub, the White Horse on Alehouse Green, which was first recorded in the 1760s.
 It was rebuilt in 1805 after a fire.
 In Westwick, the New Inn opened near the former station in 1858 and closed in 1980.
 Small businesses in the area include a garden centre and a village stores, and there are two small business units in the western part of Oakington and in the eastern part of Westwick.

 A recreation field with a pavilion hosts sports fixtures and village events, and there are two recreational green spaces on the east side of the village - Mansell Wood and Centenary Wood.

 Oakington Primary School, which caters for 5-11 year old children, opened in 1900.
-Following an Ofsted report that categorised it as Inadequate, it was closed in 2019 and reopened as an academy the same year.
+It has been rated as Good in its latest Ofsted report and is run as an academy by the Diocese of Ely Multi-academy_trust.
 The school is a feeder to Impington Village College.